 Launched in September 2018, Millfield has welcomed this Department of Education scheme which seeks to place vulnerable young people, whom might otherwise eventually need to be taken into local authority care, into boarding schools, with the aim of transforming their lives and prospects.

 Millfield aims to develop mutually beneficial partnerships in the community wherever possible.
 Our facilities are used extensively throughout the year by outside organisations and the local community.
-Overseas pupils promote an understanding of diverse cultures, producing an intangible benefit within the wider community and raising the knowledge of the UK abroad.
+Overseas students promote an understanding of diverse cultures, producing an intangible benefit within the wider community and raising the knowledge of the UK abroad.

 Partnering with State Schools

 Millfield is committed to developing partnerships with state schools, and has opened much of our Continuing Professional Development (CPD) programme up to teachers from other schools.
-Millfield Art Department and Lower Sixth BTEC pupils have been working collaboratively on a creative project with local junior school Elmhurst.
-A drawing workshop was also held for 85 pupils in Year 6 at Elmhurst; supported by Millfield Lower Sixth, the year group produced a selection of drawings from the large-scale outdoor Otherworldly Sculpture Exhibition.
-Year 8 pupils from the nearby St Dunstan’s School were invited to a three-day creative workshop at Millfield with our Lower Sixth Art Scholars.
+Millfield Art Department and Lower Sixth BTEC students have been working collaboratively on a creative project with local junior school Elmhurst.
+A drawing workshop was also held for 85 students in Year 6 at Elmhurst; supported by Millfield Lower Sixth, the year group produced a selection of drawings from the large-scale outdoor Otherworldly Sculpture Exhibition.
+Year 8 students from the nearby St Dunstan’s School were invited to a three-day creative workshop at Millfield with our Lower Sixth Art Scholars.
 Millfield also assists local state schools and colleges in the following: